amrlafi/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 45 minutes

 Create two new Azure Functions written in .Net/C# Script, using the Azure portal.
-These will be triggered by Event Grid and output to Azure Cosmos DB to save the results of license plate processing done by the ProcessImage function.
+These will be triggered by Event Grid and output to table storage to save the results of license plate processing done by the ProcessImage function.

 ### Help references